Skip to content

 api_response

-4. Creating a UbiOps deployment
+3. Creating a UbiOps deployment

 In this section, we will create the UbiOps deployment.

-4.1 Create UbiOps deployment
+3.1 Create UbiOps deployment

 Now we can create the deployment, where we define the inputs and outputs of the model.
 Each deployment can have multiple versions.
 For each version, you can deploy different code, environments, instance types, etc.

 The deployment will have supports_request_format enabled to allow autoscaling and monitoring of requests.
-We use the request endpoint to pass payloads to the openai compatible chat completions endpoint.
+We use the request endpoint to pass payloads to the openai compatible chat completions and embeddings endpoint.
 Therefore we will use input and output datatypes plain:

 Type Data Type